yt-react-db/extension/README.md

 # yt-react-db web browser extension

-This is code repository for [yt-react-db.com](https://yt-react-db.com) web browser extension.
+This is the code repository for [yt-react-db.com](https://yt-react-db.com) web browser extension.
 Mainly tested on the "brave" web browser (which should be same behavior as google chrome).

 The goal of this extension is to help reactors (live streamers, youtubers & editors)